ARMmbed/mbed-os-example-ble/BLE_GAPButton/README.md

 Build Instructions
 ==================

-After cloning the parent repository, switch to the subfolder BLE_HeartRate, and execute the following:
+After cloning the parent repository, switch to the subfolder BLE_GAPButton, and execute the following:

 ```Shell